 Anise Garden Planting Seeds

-Anise is used for a variety of reasons it can be used for medical purposes such as upset stomach, intestinal gas, and a runny nose.
+Anise is used as a medicinal herb for a variety of reasons it can be used for medical purposes such as upset stomach, intestinal gas, and a runny nose.
 It can also be used as an expectorant to increase productive cough, as a diuretic to increase urine flow and as an appetite stimulant.

 Anise is also used as a flavoring agent.
 It has a sweet, aromatic taste that resembles the taste of black licorice.